Care and Protection of Children and Young People

 - the capacity to act as an advocate for a detainee under the Youth Justices Act 1997; and

 The Commissioner does not investigate individual complaints unless referred by the relevant Minister for Children.
-Complaints should be referred to the Tasmanian Ombudsman.
+Complaints about child welfare processes should be referred to the Tasmanian Ombudsman.

 The Commissioner is also required to establish the Children and Young Persons Advisory Council, Children’s Consultative Committee and other appropriate committees.